 I can’t take credit for coming up with this technique of incorporating natural lemon oil from the lemon peels into the lemonade.
 My mom had learned a similar method several years ago and I couldn’t remember where she heard that idea, but I remember that her lemonade had an amazing taste.

-I found out after I made this recipe that my mom had learned of a similar method for lemonade from one of her Mary Jane’s Farm magazines that called for pouring boiling water over the leftover lemon rinds after they had been juiced and letting them sit for 30 minutes in the hot water, then removing the rinds and mixing the remaining water with the sugar and lemon juice.
+I found out after I made this recipe that my mom had learned of a similar method for lemonade from one of her Mary Jane’s Farm magazines (started in 1996) that called for pouring boiling water over the leftover lemon rinds after they had been juiced and letting them sit for 30 minutes in the hot water, then removing the rinds and mixing the remaining water with the sugar and lemon juice.

 Our method works similarly and gets all that good flavor from the lemon peels, but this is a bit faster, and has the same incredible taste I remember.